 This gluten-free apple crisp tastes like a warm, delicious hug.
-With a crunchy topping and a spiced apple filling, it’s a must-make once the weather starts to cool.
-The healthy crisp is a cinch to make and is the perfect finale to any meal (p.s. it also makes for a darn fine breakfast!).
+With a crunchy topping and a spiced apple filling, it’s the perfect finale to any meal.
+The healthy apple crisp is naturally sweetened and lighter than other crisp recipes, but I promise you'd never know it!

 Gluten free crisp topping

-This crisp can easily be made dairy free by swapping out the butter for melted coconut oil.
-Serve the crisps with dairy-free coconut ice cream or coconut whipped cream.
+For a dairy-free, vegan apple crisp, swap out the butter for coconut oil.
+Serve it with with dairy free ice cream or coconut whipped cream.

-- Instead of using white flour in the crisp topping, this recipe has you grind whole oats in a mini food processor (a Vitamix also works!) to make oat four.
+- Instead of using white flour in the crisp topping, this healthy apple crisp recipe has you grind whole oats in a mini food processor (a Vitamix also works!) to make oat four.
 You could use ½ cup of store-bought oat flour instead of grinding the oats, if you wish.

 - You can use brown sugar, coconut sugar or maple sugar in this recipe.
 Maple sugar is made by boiling down maple syrup until it crystalizes, and has a wonderful maple flavor.
 I buy it online and use it as a natural sweetener in cookies, pancakes and as a sweetener for tea and coffee.